rmgibbo/wetfe/docs/glossary.md

 : A killing blow that would have otherwise staggered its target.
 Overkills grant the same morale-based healing as staggers, and the killer is hastened; and there may be other circumstantial ramifications, such as inspiring fear in the allies of the overkilled being.

 overroll
 : A d20 roll that is higher than the being’s score in their governing attribute.
-Typically, overrolls result in the minimum level of an action table, or reaction table; or they represent a marginal attempt at a feat.
+Typically, overrolls result in the minimum level of a skill or reaction table; or they represent a marginal attempt at a feat.

 sound rest
 : A period of repose that is sufficient to rejuvenate an adventuring party.
 Generally, it restores all soul chips Ⓢ to each PC’s health stack.